 Favourites include their har gow, siu mai and char siu bao all served with your choice of sauces, including the popular Hong Kong favourite XO sauce and a spicy chilli sauce that is so good you’ll wish you could by it by the pint.

-This traditional Chinese Barbeque joint made it into my must eat Vancouver dishes for capturing the historic spirit of Chinatown like few others.
+This traditional Chinese BBQ joint made it into my must eat Vancouver dishes for capturing the historic spirit of Chinatown like few others.

-As soon as you enter you will instantaneously be seduced by the sweet smell of the caramel roasted duck and crispy pork bellies hanging tantalizingly in the window in front of you.
+As soon as you enter you will instantaneously be seduced by the sweet smell of the caramel roasted duck and crispy pork belly hanging tantalizingly in the window in front of you.

-With all chefs trained in traditional Chinese cooking styles, you are guaranteed to receive delicious, affordable and authentic old-school barbecue done right.
+With all chefs trained in traditional Chinese cooking styles, you’re guaranteed to receive delicious, affordable and authentic old-school barbecue done right.

 Favourites include the honey–glazed barbecue pork, the award winning beef brisket curry and crispy–skinned pork belly all served over rice with a variety of sauces.

-Popular with neighbourhood seniors and tattooed hipsters alike, this Chinatown haunt manages to expertly blend the area’s historic past with it’s hopeful future.
+Popular with neighbourhood seniors and tattooed hipsters alike, this top Vancouver Chinatown restaurant manages to expertly blend the area’s historic past with it’s hopeful future.

-Order to go or dine in, the choice is up to you.
-Either way, you are guaranteed some of the best Chinese BBQ anywhere for as little as $9!
+Best of all?
+You’re guaranteed some of the best Chinese BBQ anywhere for as little as $9.00.

 Juke Fried Chicken